BuzzardFoods/buzzardfoods/README.md

 - **[Stencilizer](https://github.com/BuzzardFoods/Stencilizer)** – Converts images into usable tattoo stencils.
 Pretty straight forward. [python]

-- **Freenove Hexapod Projects** –  Different projects I have designed and implemented using the Freenove Hexapod (v2 w/ remote) as a base.
+- **[Freenove Hexapod Projects](https://github.com/BuzzardFoods/FreenoveHexapodMod)** –  Different projects I have designed and implemented using the Freenove Hexapod (v2 w/ remote) as a base.
 [C++ with Arduino-specific libraries, Python, + Arduino Mega/uno, bunch of servos, RF24 2.4ghz/wifi chip]

 - **StableDiffusion/ComfyUI/etc Image rater/prompt generator** – Select a folder and it will display the images in that folder one by one.
 It extracts and displays metadata including the Prompt, Checkpoint, Sampler, Steps, vote on an image (1-10 or 1-5, haven’t decided how precise I wanna get it XD) and it shows you the highest rated prompt elements, with an option to copy the highest rated images to another folder.
 (This was written because I kept generating 400+ images a night and would forget what prompts worked better than others by the next morning.)[python]

 - **Untitled.25.py/UntitledOS.25.py** - Current WIP - A GUI for stuff and things.
 Eventually an OS for more stuff and more things.
 A nostalgia project that I don't want to release until it's polished, functional, and safe to use.
 Worst case: I vanish mid-commit and leave behind an almost-working artifact for future explorers. [^4]

 [^1]:‘Michael’ was the most common name for males born between 1954 and 1998.
 Yell "Hey Mike!" next time you're in a crowd and see how many people turn to look.
-[^2]:Within 2 months of entering a recovery and transitional program, I had designed a system to allow their house managers to make requests for transportation online, organize the requests, and distribute them to drivers.
-I did this because I saw a problem with people missing rides to important places, and wanted to help.
-Making the systems designed to help people run more efficently gives me true joy, it feels "Godly" like I'm fulfilling my purpose.
+[^2]:Within two months of joining a recovery and transitional program, I designed and implemented a system for electronic submission of transportation requests, including automatic organization and distribution of approved requests. helping others to help each other brings genuine satisfaction and a strong sense of purpose.
 [^3]:[Reddit post I made including pictures of the car.](https://www.reddit.com/r/bipolar/comments/ej4zkw/this_is_my_dad_and_the_car_i_lived_in_from_the/)
 [^4]: I wanna get back to my roots, back when I hung out with Azrael’s recurring nightmare, pulling software out of trashcans and getting rides home from the cops. _"Remember that thing I had that one time?
 That was cool."_